-If less is more in most fashion circles, dressing in traditionally Muslim countries is just the reverse: cover up.
-This the word from travel experts around the world, who offer the following dos and don'ts, with the accent on some things that are frowned upon, if not downright forbidden.
+If less is more in most fashion circles, dressing in traditionally Muslim countries is just the reverse—cover up.
+This the word from travel experts around the world, who offer wise advice pointing out things that are frowned upon, if not downright forbidden.

 Dressing Dos and Don'ts